9 Funny Things All Online Learners Can Relate To

 Welcome to your online classroom!

 What a decade this year has been!
 At least that’s what it feels like to many people.
 People who started or continued college this year found themselves navigating a whole new way to learn.
 So did kindergarteners, elementary school students, middle schoolers, and high schoolers alike.
 One thing most students shared in 2020, thanks to the ongoing pandemic, was exploring the world of online learning.
 How many funny or embarrassing (or both) moments have you had along the way?
-If these experiences don’t scare you off, find out how to go to school online for free.

 That moment when your pet wants to take the course